Riding in Europe After Brexit

 What is a Green Card and when do I need one?

 Green Cards are an international certificate of insurance issued by your insurer in the UK, guaranteeing that the motorist has the necessary third-party motor insurance cover required for that country.
-Green Cards are paper documents (not actually a card), which previously had to be printed on green paper, but this is no longer a requirement.
+Green Cards are paper documents (not actually green or made of card), which previously had to be printed on green paper, but this is no longer a requirement.

 You must carry a physical Green Card while driving riding your motorbike in countries outside of the EEA (see above for definition); for example, Morocco or Turkey, however it is important to note that not all insurers will provide a green card for all countries.
 It's worth checking before you buy a policy if you know you are travelling outside of the EEA.

 If you are applying for a green card, don't leave it until the last minute...
-It can take a few days to organise plus postage time, or if emailed and you are printing it yourself - make sure you have printer ink and paper ready!
+It can take time for a broker to organise with the underlying insurer, plus postage time, or if emailed and you are printing it yourself - make sure you have printer ink and paper ready!

 Where does my BeMoto Motorbike Insurance cover me in Europe?

-In keeping to EU directives all road insurance policies provide the minimum cover (third party only), while you or any other named rider are using your motorcycle (subject to carrying the Green Card as evidence), to meet the laws on compulsory insurance of motor vehicles in:
+In keeping to EU directives all road insurance policies provide the minimum cover (third party only), while you or any other named rider are using your motorcycle, to meet the laws on compulsory insurance of motor vehicles in:

 • Any country which is a member of the European Union; and